 So you heard about the sweethearts of Sigma Chi?
-The story broke a few years ago about how the Sigma Chi frat brothers at Southern Methodist University – who lived off campus in an upscale place called Maison des Animaux – harassed the O’Connells, their next-door neighbors, for sport.
+The story broke about six years ago about how the Sigma Chi frat brothers at Southern Methodist University – who lived off campus in an upscale place called Maison des Animaux – harassed the O’Connells, their next-door neighbors, for sport.
 Oh, the highjinx of these fun-loving rascals!
 Among other pranks, they liked to urinate on the O’Connells’ fence, write obscenities in the snow in their yard, spit on the O’Connell house and throw raw meat onto the patio (prime cuts of beef, we hope).

 It all started with a noise complaint, something to do with the brothers’ 24/7 partying.
 As the Grinch might have said, “The noise, noise, noise, noise, noise!”
 Mr. O’Connell said he “brought it to their attention and said ‘you can’t do that.’
 They told me they pay rent and they can do whatever they want.
 It’s their right.”

 The O’Connells now, after a year of abuse, had the media worked into a righteous froth.
 So that should take care of that.
 But were the brothers right?
 Can they do whatever they want until you’re finally able to get a crew from Action News to show up with cameras and a scowling investigative reporter?